Sydney-Informatics-Hub/geodata-harvester/quarto/docs/Contributing.md

 # Welcome to Geodata-Harvester Contributing Guide

 Thank you for investing your time in contributing to our project!
+We appreciate your interest in contributing to Geodata-Harvesterproject.
+Your contributions can help improve the software and make it more useful for others.

+In this guideline, we'll explain how you can contribute to the project.
 Contributions to the geodata-harvester can be made in many ways, such as:

 - Feedback and bug reports via Github Issue
 - Use-case examples via notebook contributions
-- Code-base contributions
+- Source-code contributions
-- New data-source contributions
+- Data-source contributions
 - Updating existing data source modules
 - Improving documentation

-## Create a new issue
+## Feedback and bug reports: Create a new issue
+To report bugs or provide feedback, you can use the Github Issues feature.
 If you spot a problem or have a suggestion for improvement, [search if an issue already exists](https://github.com/Sydney-Informatics-Hub/geodata-harvester/issues).
 If a related issue doesn't exist, please open a new issue.
-The issue should address what is the current problem, where it occurs, and, if possible, at least one suggestion how this problem can be addressed.
-If this is a bug report, please add the error statement including file name and code line, and your installation details, so that the error can be reproduced.
+The issue should address what is the current problem, where it occurs, and, if possible, one suggestion how this problem can potentially be solved.

+If this is a bug report, please  provide a clear and concise description of the issue and any relevant information such as error messages including file name and code line, installation details, and all steps to reproduce the problem.

-## Solve an issue
+## Solve an open issue
 Scan through our [existing issues](https://github.com/Sydney-Informatics-Hub/geodata-harvester/issues) to find one that interests you.
 As a general rule, we don’t assign issues to anyone.
 If you find an issue to work on, you are welcome to open a pull request with a fix.

-## Make Changes

-### Make documentation changes

-For small documentation changes, please open a new Issue.
-If you would like to add/edit some more documentation, please fork the repo, edit the corresponding .md file, commit the change, and create a pull request for a review.

-### Add or edit Notebooks
+## Use-case example notebooks

-A great start to add and test new functionalities and use-cases is via Jupyter notebooks.
-Currently we maintain a few basic example notebooks that demonstrate some use-cases of the GeoData-Harvester.
-If you make use of this package, you are welcome to improve existing notebooks or add new notebooks that provide helpful workflows to the community.
+If you have an interesting use-case for the geodata-harvester, we would love to hear about it!
+A great way to demonstrate use-cases is via Jupyter notebooks, which provide helpful workflows to the community.
+Currently we maintain a few example notebooks that demonstrate some use-cases of the GeoData-Harvester.
+If you make use of this package, you are welcome to contribute by improving existing notebooks or creating a Jupyter Notebook with your example and sharing it with us.

-Please fork the geodata-harvester repo and add your notebook, including your name as author, and settings file to the folder `notebooks`.
+To contribute, please fork the geodata-harvester repo and add your notebook and settings file to the folder `notebooks`.
 For reproducible research we encourage the use of settings YAML files (see notebooks/settings).
 Please give the settings file a name that corresponds to the notebook name.
-Then commit your changes and create a pull request for a review and to add your notebook to the geodata-harvester repo.
+Then commit your changes and create a pull request to share with us.

-### Make code changes
+## Documentation contributions
+For small documentation changes and suggestion to improve existing documentation, please open a new Issue.
+If you would like to add/edit some more documentation, please fork the repo, edit the corresponding .md file, commit the change, and submit a pull request for a review.

+## Source-code contributions
-We welcome contributions to improve the Python code and keep the data-sources up-tp-date.
-We encourage to submit an Issue request first.
-To add your code edits to the geodata-harvester, please fork the repo, commit your changes and create a pull request for a review.
+We welcome contributions to improve the Python code and to keep the data-source handlers up-to-date.
+If you have experience with Python programming and would like to contribute to the source code, we suggest the following guidelines:

-### Add new data source modules
+1) Fork the repository and clone it to your local machine.
+2) Create a new branch for your changes.
+3) Write clear, concise, and well-documented code.
+4) Test your changes thoroughly.
+5) Submit a pull request with a description of your changes and any relevant information.

+## Data source module contributions

-To add a new data source, please visit the [adding new data source guidelines](How_to_add_DataSources.md) .
-Please also submit an Issue request about the data source that you would like to add.
-Please fork the repo and test your new new data source locally (test scripts and example notebook for the new data source are welcome!).
-After successful testing, please create a pull request for a review and add details as comment to the Issue.
+If you would like to add a new data source module or update an existing one, please visit the [adding new data source guidelines](How_to_add_DataSources.md).
+Please also check if there are any open Issue requests about the data source that you would like to add.
+To contribute a new data source module, follow these guidelines:

+1) Check the existing data source modules for inspiration.
+2) Write clear, concise, and well-documented code.
+3) Test your changes thoroughly (test scripts and example notebook demonstrating the new data source are welcome!)
+4) Submit a pull request with a description of your changes and any relevant information.

+## Code of Conduct

+Please keep in mind that the geodata-harvester project follows the [GitHub Community Code of Conduct](https://docs.github.com/en/site-policy/github-terms/github-community-code-of-conduct), which requires respectful and professional behavior.

+We appreciate your contributions to the geodata-harvester project and look forward to working with you!
+If you have any questions or need help, don't hesitate to reach out.